 We gave it a 5 out of 10, which is an average rating, but there was only one jacket heavier than it in this review.
 We could not justify giving the Cerium a below average rating because of its phenomenal warmth to weight ratio and the fact that it packs a stunning amount of features into this competitive weight category.
 We gave it the lowest possible rating we could justify, trying to be as critical as possible, and this jacket is an obvious Top Pick winner.
 This was certainly the warmest jacket for the weight, but if you're looking for something really light for milder weather, check out the Mountain Hardwear Ghost Whisperer.

 This is our favorite jacket for ice climbing: it is light, and incredibly warm.

 The Cerium would emerge from our backpack looking so small we thought it had gotten wet or damaged somehow.
 For such a lofty and warm jacket, it still doesn't make sense to us how it can be so impressively compressible.
 But every time we pulled it out, it re-lofted quickly and was ultimately twice as puffy as the runners-up in this review.

-The Cerium couldn't compete with the Ghost Whisperer, which is highly compressible but also a much smaller (and not as warm, since it ultimately has less insulation), so if you're looking for a very lightweight and compressible down jacket for milder temperatures, this might be your best bet.
-But the Cerium compressed to the same size as the Rab Microlight Alpine jacket, underlining its impressive compressibility.
+The Cerium couldn't compete with the Ghost Whisperer, which is highly compressible but also much smaller (and not as warm, since it ultimately has less total insulation), so if you're looking for a very lightweight and compressible down jacket for milder temperatures, this might be your best bet.
+But the Cerium SV compressed to the same size as the Rab Microlight Alpine jacket, underlining its impressive compressibility.
 The Rab Microlight Alpine jacket still earned an award despite its lower warmth and compressibility.

 The Cerium is full of excellent features and is designed with the serious mountain athlete in consideration.
 From top to bottom, here is what we found.